MicrosoftDocs/fabric-docs/docs/workload-development-kit/back-end-authentication.md

 ## Long-running operations - refresh Token

-If your workloads include long running operations, for example, as part of the [JobScheduler](./monitoring-hub.md) you might run into a situation where the Token lifetime isn't sufficient.
-For more information about how to authenticate long running process, [Long-running OBO processes](https://learn.microsoft.com/entra/msal/dotnet/acquiring-tokens/web-apps-apis/on-behalf-of-flow#long-running-obo-processes).
+If your workloads include long running operations, for example, as part of [JobScheduler](./monitoring-hub.md) you might run into a situation where the Token lifetime isn't sufficient.
+For more information about how to authenticate long running process, [Long-running OBO processes](/entra/msal/dotnet/acquiring-tokens/web-apps-apis/on-behalf-of-flow#long-running-obo-processes).